GT-McDowell-Lab/PyCAC/docs/chapter5/neighbor.md

 `bin_size`, in unit of Angstrom, sets the length of the bin, which adds to the cutoff distance $$r_\mathrm{c}$$ of the [interatomic potential](potential.md).
 All atoms within [cutoff distance](../chapter3/input.md) + `bin_size` from an atom are the neighbors of this atom.

 `neighbor_freq` is the frequency with which a check of whether the neighbor list should be updated is issued.
-The neighbor list is updated if, with respect to the nodal/atomic positions recorded at the last check, any node or atom has a displacement larger than half the `bin_size`.
-If yes, all neighbors of all atoms/nodes/integration points are updated.
+The neighbor list is updated if, with respect to the nodal/atomic positions recorded at the last check, any node or atom has a displacement larger than half the `bin_size`, the neighbor lists of all integration points and atoms are updated.

 ### Related commands

-The number of neighbors per atom is set by the [limit](limit.md) command.
+The initial number of neighboring atoms per atom is set in the [limit](limit.md) command.

 ### Related files